Whitespotted Boxfish

 Make a difference for whitespotted boxfish

 This species hasn’t been evaluated by the International Union for the Conservation of Nature, the group that generates the Red List of Threatened Species™, so we don’t know if their populations are endangered.
 We do know, though, that humans pose a threat to them—both because they’re popular in home aquariums and, more importantly, because of human-caused impacts like plastic pollution and climate change.
 Want to make a difference for these beautiful fish?
-Visit our take action page to learn about easy lifestyle changes to protect their habitats and our one world ocean.
+Visit our Act for the Ocean page to learn about easy lifestyle changes to protect their habitats and our one world ocean.